pichillilorenzo/flutter_appavailability/README.md

 # Flutter AppAvailability Plugin
 Flutter plugin that allows you to check if an app is installed/enabled, launch an app and get list of the installed apps.

+This plugin was inspired by the plugin [AppAvailability for Cordova](https://github.com/ohh2ahh/AppAvailability).

 ## Getting Started
 For help getting started with Flutter, view our online [documentation](https://flutter.io/).